How to Draw Lips

 Anytime you approach drawing faces, there are a lot of different angles, expressions, and poses you could explore.
 I don’t want to complicate things, so for this lip drawing tutorial, I’ll stick with steps for drawing a closed mouth from the frontal view.
 I’ll also briefly go over the structure to help you visualize the lips from different angles.

-I’ll start with step-by-step photos and instructions, and when all is said and done, you’ll find a drawing video tutorial (coming very soon!) at the end.
+I’ll start with step-by-step photos and instructions, and when all is said and done, you’ll find a drawing video tutorial at the end.
 At some point, you may want to learn how to add detail to create a hyper-realistic drawing—and a tutorial for that will come in the future—but first, it’s important to learn how to draw lips, eyes, and other features using simple approaches to build a solid foundation.

 If you're also interested in learning how to draw other facial features, take a peek at my how to draw eyes post.
 And if you’d like to stay updated on future drawing lessons, including that hyper-realistic lips guide, be sure to join the mailing list.
 I’m just beginning to post art tutorials, and I’d love for you to be part of this creative journey.